Lina Makoul: Career

 In 2012, Makoul auditioned for the second season of The Voice Israel.
 On 23 March 2013, Makoul won the final at the Nokia Arena in Tel Aviv with 62% of the vote, having performed "What a Feeling", theme song of the movie Flashdance.
 Along with her mentor Shabat, she performed a song written and composed by him with his daughter singer Manor Shabat.
 She also sang Hallelujah by Leonard Cohen.
-She was the first Arab-Israeli to win the show.
+She was the first Palestinian-Israeli to win the show.
 Throughout the show she was also voted "best singer" by viewers.
 She was approached by Israeli-born international manager Irit TenHengel, who signed her to her label, Yodan Productions.

 In September 2016, Makoul was selected as the opening act for the band Queen + Adam Lambert in Tel Aviv.

 In September 2017, she announced she would be supporting British girl group Little Mix on the UK and Ireland leg of The Glory Days Tour for all 37 arena dates from October until November 2017.

 She performed an Arabic version of Silent Night for the documentary film Silent Night: A Song for the World (2020).

 Makoul joined the Saint Levant Deira tour in the fall of 2024, opening for the majority of the concerts on the tour in North America and Europe.